ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - Ezekiel participated as a mentor in the [Coworking Mini-Hackathon for First-Time Contributors](https://ropensci.org/blog/2025/01/24/coworking-hackathons/), helping people to do their first contribution to R packages.
 - Francesca was the main host of our first community call in Portugues [The R community speaks Portuguese](https://ropensci.org/commcalls/translation-portuguese/) and also one of the mentors of our [Tradução + Hackathon = Traslaton rOpenSci](https://www.eventbrite.cl/e/traducao-hackathon-traslaton-ropensci-tickets-1045507530167) during LatinR 2024.

-The champions wrote blog posts for rOpenSci's website covering technological aspects such as [“Resources For Using R With Screen Readers”](https://ropensci.org/blog/2024/09/05/screen-readers-tools/) by Liz Hare and also aspects such as the experience of being part of the program, such as [“Bridges and Communities.
+Champions also wrote blog posts for rOpenSci's website covering technological aspects such as [“Resources For Using R With Screen Readers”](https://ropensci.org/blog/2024/09/05/screen-readers-tools/) by Liz Hare and also aspects such as the experience of being part of the program, such as [“Bridges and Communities.
 My Journey as an rOpenSci Champion”](https://ropensci.org/blog/2025/05/15/puentes-comunidades-campeones-ropensci/) by Andrea Vargas Gomez.

 Academic publication are also part of the outcomes of the Champions work.
 For example, Sehrish Kanwal wrote a paper about the [RNAsum R package](https://doi.org/10.1101/2025.01.10.24319650).

 LatinR, useR!, Posit and several other conferences were attended by our champions.
-For example, during LatinR, Andrea presented the package he developed during the program.
+For example, during LatinR, Government Advances in Statistical Programming Andrea presented the package she developed during the program.
-In addition Sunny, Andrea and Erika received scholarships to attend Posit Conf and Sunny and Andrea were able to participate.
+In addition Sunny, Andrea and Erika received scholarships to attend Posit Conf 2024 and Sunny and Andrea were able to participate.
 Erika and Andrea also presented their respective packages developed during the program at useR!
 2025.

 ## Champions' accomplishments and next steps